First Time Home Buyer Mortgage

 - Mortgage Rates - this is the interest rate that you are charged for borrowing the money from the mortgage lender.

-- Convertible Mortgage - is a mortgage that gives you the ability to change the term and or the repayment schedule without any costs or penalties.
+- Convertible Mortgage - is a variable arte mortgage that gives you the ability to fixed rate for the remaining term of the mortgage without any costs or penalties.

-- Mortgage Penalty - This is a very important factor to consider when selecting your bank and mortgage product.
+- Mortgage Penalty - This is probably the most important factor to consider when selecting your bank and mortgage product.
 If you pay off your mortgage before the end of your term, the bank will charge you a penalty for breaking the mortgage.
 The banks all use different formulas when calculating the amounts.

-- Payment Options - Many people elect to pay their mortgage monthly, however you can also elect to pay semi-monthly, bi-weekly or weekly.
-The more frequent you elect to pay, the more you will save on interest.
+- Payment Options - Many people elect to pay their mortgage monthly, however you can also elect to pay semi-monthly, bi-weekly or weekly and can select accelerated or non-accelerated payments.
+The more frequently you elect to pay, the more you will save on interest.

 - Mortgage Loan Insurance Costs - for any mortgages where the LTV is over 80% (65% for self employed people), the mortgage needs to be insured to protect the mortgage lender in the event you default on your payments.
 This mortgage loan insurance is legislated by the government and is available through 3 providers: Canadian Mortgage and Housing Corporation (CMHC), Genworth Financial and Canada Guaranty.
 The cost of this insurance depends on the LTV and the once off payment is added to your mortgage - this table shows the Insurance Premium percentages for the Insurance: